yugabyte/ybu/TFE/YBU-67/ybu-67.md

 ### Reflection

 In this lab, you implemented a rolling config change to a cluster on Yugabyte Platform.
 You understand why configuration changes are common and why a rolling config change is better for highly resilient clusters than a non-rolling strategy.

+### Terminate the universe

+If you do not plan on continuing the curriculum or decide it will be sometime before you touch this universe for a while, go ahead and terminate this universe so as not to incur unnecessary costs.

+• Go to the Universe details page.
+• Select Actions.
+• Select Delete Universe from the drop down list.
+• Enter the name of the universe.
+• Check the Ignore Errors and Force Delete box.
+• Check the Delete Backups box.
+• Select Yes

+Deleting a universe will also remove the underlying infrastructure in AWS.
+Pausing a universe however will not.